Essentials by Jon Kabat-Zinn · Guided by NL MINDFUL

 7. Acceptance

-At NL MINDFUL we understand Acceptance as the „Willingness to be with what is“ (Diana Winston): To see clearly what we can and cannot change.
-It is not resignation, but the foundation for balanced action and peace of mind.
+Acceptance is the willingness to be with what is (Diana Winston).
+It means seeing clearly what can and cannot be changed.
+It is not resignation, but the ground for balanced action and peace of mind.

 8. Self-Compassion